Series Overview

 }

-The executor is simply the abstraction of Node.js exec function, making it easy for other components to interact without directly making the low-level calls.
+The executor is simply the abstraction of Node.js exec function, making it easier for other components to interact with process execution.

 The Scheduler

-This component of the system is responsible for provide the next scheduled task to execute.
-It responsibility involves maintaining the tasks and their states within the system.
-It'll interact with the state store, has it needs to reference the state of a task.
-For this project we need the scheduler to pass the runnable tasks to the Orchestrator.
+This component of the system is responsible for providing the next runnable task.
+Its responsibility is maintaining the tasks and their states within the system.
+It interacts with the state store because it needs to reference the state of a task.
+For this project we need the scheduler to identify and return runnable tasks.

-To fetch the available executable tasks, we'd loop through the tasks, if a task is not pending, meaning its probably running, successfully executed, or failed at execution, we'll skip it.
+To fetch the available executable tasks, we'd loop through the tasks, If a task isn't pending, it is probably running, has already completed successfully, or has failed.
 Another thing we'd have to check is the task dependencies.
 A task can be dependent on other tasks, meaning it has to wait for the successful execution of task(s) it depends on.
-If all it's dependencies ran successful, we can call that task a runnable task.
+If all its dependencies ran successfully, we can call that task a runnable task.
 Below is how this is expressed in code.

 export class Scheduler {